US Embassy in Saudi Arabia hit by Iranian drones as Israeli military ramps up operations in Lebanon

 An Iranian-linked militant in Iraq has also claimed strikes on U.S. military facilities there.
 The Israeli military said its troops operating in southern Lebanon were positioned at several points near the border in what it described as a “forward defense posture.”

-It said the deployment is part of a broader effort to increase security for residents in northern Israel near the border with Lebanon.
-It has also beefed up troops and air defenses in the area.

-The army said there are no plans to evacuate Israeli residents of border areas.
+The army said there were no plans to evacuate Israeli residents of border areas.

-Melanie Lidman in Tel Aviv, Israel, Hallie Golden in Seattle, Washington and Giovanna Dell'Orto in Miami contributed to this report.
-Rising reported from Bangkok and Magdy from Cairo.
+David Rising in Bangkok, Melanie Lidman in Tel Aviv, Israel, Hallie Golden in Seattle, and Giovanna Dell'Orto in Miami contributed to this report.
+Becatoros reported from Athens, Greece, and Magdy reported from Cairo.